Updated 2019 05 06, to add links to related articles.

 The weather forecast accuracy, or rather the persistent lack of it, has been bothering me for a long time.
 I had wanted to get an appreciation of what I had suspected and what is virtually never mentioned, namely that weather forecasts consistently miss their mark and by how much.
 That is a fairly important issue, it seems.
-After all, if forecasters cannot accurately predict what local weather conditions will be a few days or even only one day in advance, what hope is there that climate change for the end of the century can be predicted with a credible or even only reasonable degree of accuracy for the end of the century?
+After all, forecasters cannot accurately predict what the local weather conditions will be a few days or even only one day in advance.
+What hope is there that climate change for the end of the century can be predicted with a credible or even only reasonable degree of accuracy?

-Many people love the dog-and-pony show presented by various weather forecasters, who ultimately all get their meteorological information on which they base their forecasts – indeed, even the forecasts themselves – from the same sources, satellite measurements.
+Many people love the dog-and-pony show presented by various weather forecasters, who ultimately all get their meteorological information on which they base their forecasts – indeed, even the forecasts themselves – from the same sources, satellite measurements and national computing centres.
 Local variations and circumstances are provided to some extent by local weather stations, whose measurement data is fed back to national weather services.
 The latter feed all of those data into their computers, do the number crunching, and then send the results of the calculations back to local weather forecasters.

 The following three screen shots of weather forecast results are a case in point.
 They are for Edmonton, Canada and for nearby Elk Island National Park (the latter is identified in the graphs by the designation of its weather station, CWFE).
 They cover a few of the attributes of forecast and actual attributes of weather conditions that weather forecasters and their fans relish and revel in.

 Forecast and actual conditions for Edmonton and nearby Elk Island National Park: